 Vietnam Historical Trip, Day 7: Da Nang

-If Cambodia has it Angkor Wat and Indonesia has it Borobudur Temple (both ticks are still off in our bucket list), Vietnam has it own decades old Hindu temples in Quảng Nam province, located specifically in My Son Sanctuary.
-Built by the King of Champa between 4th to 14th century are dedicated to the worship of the god Shiva.
+If Cambodia has Angkor Wat and Indonesia has Borobudur Temple (both ticks are still off in our bucket list), Vietnam has its own decades-old Hindu temples in Quảng Nam province, located specifically in My Son Sanctuary.
+Built by the King of Champa between the 4th and 14th centuries, they are dedicated to the worship of the god Shiva.

-After an hour, we reached the sanctuary about 70 km southwest from Da Nang.
+After an hour, we reached the sanctuary about 70 km southwest of Da Nang.
 The site is surrounded by mountain ranges and the temples are quite scattered.
-We just follow the signboard that dictate the temple's sequence along the trails.
+We just follow the signboard that dictates the temple's sequence along the trails.

-Many of the architectural buildings were bombed by the US Army during Vietnam War
+Many architectural buildings were bombed by the US Army during the Vietnam War.

 The temples are made of a reddish brick.
 Decorative carvings have been cut directly into the bricks.

-One of the temple was converted to a exhibition room
+One of the temples was converted into an exhibition room.

 Some of the relics found at the site